***UPDATED on 1/5/19*** We have since been on three Disney cruises and learned so many new tips!

 21. Pack light!
-I know you think that you’re going to change your outfil three times a day but you won’t.
+I know you think that you’re going to change your outfit three times a day but you won’t.
 Here’s my personal Disney cruise packing list!

-22. Bring a couple different forms of motion sickness remedies in case one works better than another.
+22. Bring a couple of different forms of motion sickness remedies in case one works better than another.
 I brought Seabands, herbal ear patches, and ginger chews.
-Luckily, we’ve never gotten sea sick even though I am very sensitive to any type of motion, so I highly recommend these preventative items!
+Luckily, we’ve never gotten seasick even though I am very sensitive to any type of motion, so I highly recommend these preventative items!

 23. We ordered a spinning closet organizer but it didn’t arrive in time so we had to go without it.
 It would’ve been so helpful to have it hanging in the closet to organize all of our small toiletries, medicines, and electronic accessories.
 At least I have it for our next cruise!

 24. Pack a box of gallon-sized ziplock bags, they really come in handy for organizing and packing wet swimsuits.